r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 Yup!
 I'm all set.

 **Jason:**
 Well don't leave any scars, all right?
-Unlike me, {(M) he's /(F) she's} just an ordinary person, after all.
+Unlike me, [♂ he's /♀ she's] just an ordinary person, after all.

 **Charlotte Corday:**
 ...I kind of hope I left at least a little scar...